 In this post I want to bring to light one of the current dilemmas many of us are facing in our kitchens today.
-Although the list of equipment offerings and technologies continues to grow, we see more and more specialized equipment designed for a specific job.
+Although the list of equipment offerings and technologies continues to grow, we see more and more specialized kitchen equipment designed for a specific job.
 Whether we are baking, steaming, braising, boiling, poaching, roasting, grilling, staging, frying or searing, there is a piece of equipment on the market specifically designed for that specific job.

 Most of our kitchens are littered with several pieces of single-purpose equipment.
 They are all pieces of a puzzle that fit together and (hopefully) lend themselves well to each other.
 Whether we are talking about convection ovens, steamers, grills, flat top griddles, immersion circulators, holding cabinets, combi ovens, low temp roasting ovens, etc… they all have their place and purpose.
 On the other hand, most of the real estate in our kitchens is at a premium, preventing us from utilizing them all properly.
 We are left with two answers to this challenge, either build massive kitchens capable of holding all this equipment or find versatility in the equipment we use.